sbland/skills-competencies-dataviz/README.md

 - distributed as a package.
 - `examples` - contains the storybook code for the visualisations.

+## Build and publish

+The library code is built using vite and published to npm.
+To build locally run `pnpm run build` and the output will be in the `dist` directory.

+To release a new version run `pnpm version` then push the changes to the repo (including the version tag).
+Github actions will automatically build and publish the package to npm.

 ## Usage Examples

 ### Vanilla JS